Nate711/PupperPythonSim/README.md

     ssh pi@10.0.0.xx
     ```
     where xx is the local address you chose for the Pi
-- Go into RW mode
+- Once connected to the Pi, go into read-write mode
     ```shell
     rw
     ```
 - In a separate shell, start the joystick publisher.
-Instructions here: https://github.com/stanfordroboticsclub/PupperCommand/blob/master/README.md
-- Go into this repo's PupperPythonSim directory
+These instructions are copied from: https://github.com/stanfordroboticsclub/PupperCommand/blob/master/README.md
     ```shell
-    cd PupperPythonSim
+    cd PupperCommand
+    sudo systemctl start ds4drv
+    sudo python3 joystick.py
     ```
-- Start the PiGPIO daemon by executing in shell:
+- Now go into this repo's PupperPythonSim directory and run the robot code!
     ```shell
+    cd PupperPythonSim
-    sudo pigpiod
+    sudo python3 run_robot.py
     ```
+    Sudo is needed so that the script can start the pigpio daemon.
+- You can interrupt and stop the program by pressing Control-C.
-- Run the robot code:
+- To turn off the servo motors, run
     ```shell
-    python3 run_robot.py
+    sudo pkill pigpiod
     ```

 ## Installation for PyBullet Simulation
 The PyBullet simulator is free for academic use and requires no license whatsoever, but in my experience PyBullet is much slower than MuJoCo and is less clear about how to tune the contact parameters.